Stronghold 3: Development

 Firefly Studios had previously claimed in 2008 that they would be working on Stronghold 3 due to the high demand by fans, but only after the completion of Dungeon Hero.
 However, in 2010 the status of Dungeon Hero was uncertain after being delayed numerous times.
 In 2009 when asked if they had any other unannounced games in development other than Dungeon Hero and Stronghold Kingdoms, the answer was that they still had one more game in development.
 The game was further teased in 2009 when Firefly stated in their newsletter that they had "something very big in the pipeline" which would be revealed in 2010.
 This game would later turn out to be Stronghold 3.

-The game was officially unveiled on May 14, 2010 with a teaser site.
-The Steam page for the game was later opened on March 18, 2011, which first stated the release date to be approximately the 21st of June 2011.
+The game was officially unveiled on 14 May 2010 with a teaser site.
+The Steam page for the game was later opened on 18 March 2011, which first stated the release date to be approximately 21 June 2011.
 Firefly then announced that the game will be delayed for another month until July 2011 in order to make refinements to the game.
-Eventually it was announced that the game would be delayed until late September 2011, after which a final release date of October 25 was announced.
-The game went gold on October 6 and was released a few weeks later.
+Eventually it was announced that the game would be delayed until late September 2011, after which a final release date of 25 October was announced.
+The game went gold on 6 October and was released a few weeks later.

 Reception

 Since its release Stronghold 3 received "generally unfavorable reviews" according to the review aggregation website Metacritic.
 The majority of negativity stemmed from the large amount of bugs that the game shipped with.
 Reviewers almost unanimously agreed that Stronghold 3 felt unfinished at launch, although many highlighted the potential for the game to be improved via patches.
 While one ultimately felt that Stronghold 3 was "a decent RTS with a few hiccups here and there that could easily be fixed with a patch or two", others believed that the game's problems were due to design choices that are unlikely to be patched out.
 To quote Adam Biessener of Game Informer, "No matter which aspect of gameplay you look at, problems crop up in its implementation.
-Whether it’s the shallow, yet hard-to-manage economy or the fabulously broken pathfinding, the only difference between the systems is how poorly designed, infuriating, or merely boring they are."
+Whether it's the shallow, yet hard-to-manage economy or the fabulously broken pathfinding, the only difference between the systems is how poorly designed, infuriating, or merely boring they are."
 The game had undergone patching since its release, with two gaming websites raising their review scores to reflect the changes made.